-The Euskera language is spoken in the northern Central area of Spain, it is also popular as Basque language.
+The Euskera language is spoken in the northern central area of Spain, it is also popularlly known as the Basque language.

 Euskera, or the Basque language, is spoken in the northern central area of Spain (where the Pyrenees meet the Bay of Biscay) and it is nowadays written with the Latin alphabet.
 There are about 600,000 speakers in the north of Spain, throughout the province of Guipúzcoa, in Biscay and Navarra and in some parts of Álava.
 However, Basque is not only spoken in Spain, you will also find Basque people in the French Atlantic Pyrenees (approx. 100,000 speakers).